qyxxx/OpinionPolling/README.md

 ## Installation

-You can install the development version of SLCARE like so:
+You can install the development version of OpinionPolling like so:

 ``` r
 if (!require("pak", quietly = TRUE))